Skip to main content

 Connection to training

-• The Episode structure is identical in both paths, so evaluation results are directly comparable to training metrics
+• The Episode structure is identical in both paths, so eval results are directly comparable to training metrics